Before You Serve

 Our Daily Bread

-This ministry is a parish-wide service program made up of volunteers who meet the needs of a community beyond the parish borders of St. John’s.
+This ministry is a parish-wide service program made up of volunteers who meet the needs of a community beyond the parish borders of St. John.
 Twice monthly, volunteers serve at Our Daily Bread Employment Center, located at 725 Fallsway in Baltimore City.
-The primary role of this volunteer service is to prepare and serve lunch to the needy at the center between the hours of 9:00 a.m. and 1:00 p.m.
+The primary role of this volunteer service is to prepare and serve lunch to the needy at the Center between 9a.m. – 1p.m.
 Generally, parishioners serve on the second Wednesday of the month and the last Saturday.
 Please consult the bulletin for exact dates.

 All parish volunteer services are coordinated through a parish coordinator, Pete Lally, who can be contacted at email@example.com.